 The same rule applies to branded medical titles.
 If you check JAMA Network Open impact factor or JAMA impact factor, make sure the record title and ISSN match the journal you actually mean.
 A family brand is not a substitute for an exact journal record.

-2. Check the Current Impact Factor and the 5-Year Impact Factor
+2. Check the Newest Impact Factor and Release Context

-The current impact factor is the headline number, but the 5-year impact factor can show whether citation performance is stable across a longer window.
-That matters for journals where one highly cited article type, review series, or fast-moving field can make the annual score look unusually high or low.
+The newest impact factor is the headline number, but its release context and annual history show whether a change is comparable with last year.
+This matters when one highly cited review series or a fast-moving field makes an annual value look unusually high or low.

-For example, a researcher checking Science Advances impact factor 2025 should read the current score together with the journal's 5-year impact factor and field placement.
+For example, a researcher checking Science Advances newest impact factor should read the value together with its release date, annual movement, and field placement.
 A strong number is useful, but it still needs to be interpreted inside the journal's publishing scope.

 If you are new to the workflow, start with the guide on how to check journal impact factor and then use the Journal Explorer to compare similar titles by field.